-The London Homelessness Awards – in memory of Andy Ludlow, are unique and recognise the creativity and imagination that agencies can bring to services for homeless people.
+The awards are a unique event, recognising the creativity and imagination that agencies can bring to services for homeless people.

-What we are looking for is an innovative and sustainable approach to helping people who are homeless; or to stopping more people becoming homeless.
+The awards are looking for innovative and sustainable approaches to helping people who are homeless; or to preventing more people becoming homeless.